-Welcome to the Fantasy Survival Cottage, located on a small island.
+Fantasy survival cottage, located on a small island.
 It is surrounded by a wall and a small dock for your boat.
-The house is built in a fantasy/medieval style and is quite compact.
+The house is built in a fantasy/medieval style.
 There is a small garden area next to the house where you can sit and relax.
 The cottage is fully furnished, with a cozy entrance area, a kitchen, a large fireplace, and a small storage area below.
-Upstairs, you will find a living room where you can sit, relax, and read a book, along with two bedrooms and a small study room.
+Upstairs, you will find a living room where you can sit, relax, and read a book, along with two bedrooms and a study room.
 Continuing upward will lead you to the attic with various unused stuff.
-This build is designed for survival mode, so you can avoid the early-game grind.
+Designed for survival mode to avoid some of the early game grind.
 Inside, you will find some basic starter items such as weapons, tools, and food to help you get started more easily.

 Download Links: